KPNW-FM: Soft adult contemporary (1990–1993)

-Smooth jazz (1993-2010)
+Smooth jazz (1993–2010)

 In August 1993, KEZX became a smooth jazz outlet, a format that was gaining ground in many major US cities.
 In October 1995, the station's call sign became KWJZ to complement its smooth jazz format, which had achieved positive ratings in the Seattle-Tacoma radio market.
 In 1996, KWJZ and co-owned AM 1150 (now KKNW) were sold to Sandusky Broadcasting for $26 million.

 With the celebration of the 15th anniversary of KWJZ's format in 2008, the station dropped the "Smooth Jazz" part of its branding and became known simply as "98.9 KWJZ".
 While smooth jazz still made up the majority of its programming, KWJZ incorporated some chill out music, such as that featured on the syndicated program Chill with Mindi Abair (which aired on Sunday nights on KWJZ), as part of a more broadly defined "smooth music" format.

 In the 2000s, KWJZ and other smooth jazz stations began a slow decline in ratings due to changes in Arbitron's measurement system.
 Portable People Meters (PPM) started being introduced in the Seattle market in late 2008.

-Modern adult contemporary (2010-2016)
+Modern adult contemporary (2010–2016)

-On December 27, 2010, at 3 pm, KWJZ changed its format to a hybrid of AAA and modern AC as "Click 98.9."
+On December 27, 2010, at 3 p.m., KWJZ changed its format to a hybrid of AAA and modern AC as "Click 98.9."
 Click's first song was "Animal" by Neon Trees.
 On March 15, 2011, KWJZ changed its call letters to KLCK-FM to reflect its brand name.

 Following Mediabase's addition of the station on the alternative rock panel, the station switched to alternative rock in November 2011, though it still leaned toward AAA.
 Unlike other alternative stations, Click also aired some dance music, such as Martin Solveig's "Hello" and Maroon 5's "Moves Like Jagger."
 By that December, the station began to include some hot AC material, such as Kelly Clarkson and Daughtry (primarily artists from sister adult contemporary radio station KRWM), but still retained its modern rock direction, reporting to Mediabase's alternative rock panel.

 By March 2012, the station switched to hot adult contemporary per Mediabase reports, joining adult top 40 station KPLZ-FM, though KLCK-FM would shift back towards modern AC by mid-2014.
 In July 2013, Sandusky announced it would sell its radio holdings in Seattle and Phoenix to Hubbard Broadcasting.
 The sale was completed that November.

 During the latter part of the "Click" years, ratings for the station were continually ranked low, averaging about a high 1 to a low 2 share of the Seattle market, as the station was unable to compete against KPLZ, KNDD, KBKS and KYNW.
 (In the January 2015 Nielsen PPM ratings report for the market, KLCK was ranked No. 19 with a 1.9 share).
 In addition, the station consistently tweaked its music direction and had a frequent airstaff turnover.